sourceduty/ChatGPT/README.md

 </details>

 #
 👥 **Thanks to all the folks behind OpenAI, ChatGPT, and more.
-Your efforts are greatly appreciated!**
+Good job!**
 #

 ![Active Development](https://github.com/user-attachments/assets/d32ade8f-d9c7-4907-a35b-266f0466fb63)